RiddhiMusale01/Exp-3/README.md

 AIM: To study and implement operators C++

 THEORY: These are basically symbols that operate on operands.
-There are four basic types of operators in c++ which is also used in the codes
+There basic types of operators in c++ which is also used in the codes:

 1.Arithmetic operators (+,-,*,/,%).